sirclo-solution/slate/source/index.html.md

     ]
 ```

-> The above command returns JSON structured like this:
+> The above request will return response like this:

 ```json
      [